fmaguire/mag_sim_paper/manuscript.md

 One potential caveat of this is that some AMR genes and VFs may no longer be detectable in MAGs due to issues with ORF prediction (see suppl. discussion & Fig. [S3](#fig:geneContent)).
 Previous studies have observed that ORF predictions in draft genomes are more fragmented, which can lead to downstream over- or under-annotation with functional labels depending on the approach used [@doi:10.1186/1471-2164-13-14].

-In general, there are 3 main limitations to this study: the drawbacks of metagenome simulation, the use of a single metagenome, and not evaluating the utility of multiple metagenomic replicates in recovery of these elements.
+In general, there are 3 main limitations to this study that could direct future work: the drawbacks of metagenome simulation, the use of a single metagenome, and not evaluating the utility of multiple metagenomic replicates in recovery of these elements.
 Metagenome simulation is unlikely to perfectly emulate all the noise and biases present in real metagenomic sequencing results.
-However, assessment with real metagenomic data is even more problematic due to the lack of a clear known ground truth.
+However, assessment with real metagenomic data is more problematic due to the lack of a known ground truth.
+This problem could be solved through the development of an MGE/AMR-focused mock metagenome in a similar manner as the mockrobiota initative [@doi:10.1128/mSystems.00062-16].
-In the absence of an MGE/AMR-focused mock metagenomes, simulation represents the most powerful technique for evaluation of bioinformatic analyses.
+In the absence of this important resource, simulation represents the most powerful technique for evaluation of bioinformatic analyses.
-This is why this approach has been widely adopted in thorough benchmarking experiments such as the CAMI challenges [@doi:10.1093/gigascience/giy069;@doi:10.1186/s40168-019-0633-6].
+This is why simulation has been widely adopted in large-scale benchmarking experiments such as the CAMI challenges [@doi:10.1093/gigascience/giy069;@doi:10.1186/s40168-019-0633-6].
-In terms of multiple replicates, while there are indications this approach may improve binning of MGEs [@doi:10.1126/sciadv.aax5727], most typical public-health and research MAG studies don't currently utilise this kind of approach.
+In terms of multiple technical replicates, while there are indications this approach may improve binning of MGEs [@doi:10.1126/sciadv.aax5727], most typical public-health and research MAG studies don't currently utilise this kind of approach (e.g., [@doi:10.1016/j.envint.2019.05.036; @doi:10.1111/1462-2920.14989]).
-A single simulated metagenome was used in order to keep the binning performance of MGEs as clear as possible.
+Finally, while future work should assess the impact of metagenome complexity and sequencing depth on MAG recovery of MGEs, a single simulated metagenome was used in this study to keep the binning performance of MGEs as clear as possible.
 Given the importance of this issue, there was a pragmatic decision to use this relatively low-complexity (30 species) metagenome as a "best-case" evaluation, i.e., failure to recover elements for this dataset strongly suggests they would not be recovered in a more complex metagenome.